UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/RStudio.md

 ### R session not starting or RStudio Initialisation Error

-If you get an error pop-up RStudio Initialisation Error: Unable toconnect to service or an ever-spinning loading screen please,[get in touch with RC support](../Contact_Us.md).
+If you get an RStudio error pop-up: `Initialisation Error: Unable to connect to service` or an ever-spinning loading screen please,[get in touch with RC support](../Contact_Us.md).